Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott

-Furthermore, analysis of the chirality correlation function $\langle \boldsymbol{\kappa}_{\ell} \cdot \boldsymbol{\kappa}_{\ell+r}\rangle$ indicates that the spiral order decays with the distance $r$ (see Fig.~\ref{fig4}c), as expected in a 1D quantum system.
+Furthermore, analysis of the chirality correlation function $\langle \boldsymbol{\kappa}_{\ell} \cdot \boldsymbol{\kappa}_{\ell+r}\rangle$ indicates that the spiral order decays with the distance $r$ (see Fig.~\ref{fig5}c), as expected in a 1D quantum system.
 Note, however, that the MZM decay length scale, $l_{\mathrm{MZM}}$, and that of the spiral, $l_\mathrm{s}$, differ substantially.
 The Majoranas are predominantly localized at the system edges, thus yielding a short localization length $l_{\mathrm{MZM}}\simeq3$.
 The spiral, although still decaying exponentially, has a robust correlation length $l_\mathrm{s}\simeq13$, of the same magnitude as the $\Delta_{\mathrm{SC}}=0$ result~\cite{Herbrych2019-2}.
+Then, for large but finite chains the overlap between the edge modes is negligible while the magnetic correlations on the distance $L$ are still large enough to promote triplet pairing and the Majorana modes.
 In addition, we have observed that smaller values of $\Delta_\mathrm{{SC}}$ than considered here also produce the MZM.
 However, since the Majoranas have an edge localization length inversely proportional to $\Delta_{\mathrm{SC}}$, reducing the latter leads to an overlaps between the left and right Majorana states in our finite systems \cite{Kitaev2001,Stanescu2013}, thus distorting the physics we study.
-After exploration, $\Delta_\mathrm{SC}/W\simeq0.5$ was considered an appropriate compromise to address the effects of our focus (see Supplementary Information for details).
+After exploration, $\Delta_\mathrm{SC}/W\simeq0.5$ was considered an appropriate compromise to address qualitatively the effects of our focus given our practical technical constraints within DMRG (see Supplementary Note~4 for details).